 Chronic stress can affect liver function, so consider meditation or yoga.

-To quickly reduce SGPT and SGOT levels, lifestyle changes such as diet, hydration, exercise, sleep, and natural supplements can lead to noticeable improvements within seven days.
+To reduce SGPT and SGOT levels, lifestyle changes such as diet, hydration, exercise, sleep, and natural supplements can lead to noticeable improvements.
 However, for long-term benefits, it’s essential to maintain a liver-healthy lifestyle.

 SGPT (ALT) and SGOT (AST) are enzymes indicating liver health.
 High levels may signal liver stress or damage.